zoltanmolnar/styleguide/html-css-js.md

 Use single ('') rather than double ("") quotation marks for attribute selectors or property values. **Do not use quotation marks in URI values (url()).**

-Exception: If you do need to use the @charset rule, use double quotation marks—single quotation marks are not permitted.
+Exception: If you do need to use the @charset rule, use double quotation marksâ€”single quotation marks are not permitted.

 **Not recommended**